shulthz/bitshares.foundation/_workers/2019-07-uccs-research-project.md

 # Executive summary

-Prof. Philip Brown wrote an executive summary that contains the full details of the PhD student to work on.
+Dr. Philip Brown wrote an executive summary that contains the full details of the PhD student to work on.

 Read [full executive summary](http://cs.uccs.edu/~pbrown2/files/BTS_executive_summary.pdf)